Whether it’s a Sichuan hot pot, Chilli Laksa or plate of hot wings, many of us have asked the same question while wiping away tears and blowing noses:

 Malaysia is another nation that couldn’t get enough of the hot stuff.
 Heavily influenced by Indian and Chinese cooking, the cuisine of the island nation uses both fresh and dried chillies liberally.
 Spicy soups like Laksa will catch the back of your throat if you’re not careful, and you’ll definitely feel the burn when eating the spicy fish cakes known as Otak Otak.

-Before we go ranking chillies by spiciness, we need to get one thing straight - what is a Scoville unit?
+Before we go ranking chillies by spiciness, we need to get one thing straight:

 The Scoville scale is worked out by the amount of sugar-water needed to dilute the chilli before you can no longer detect any spice - put simply, the higher the number of Scovilles, the spicier the pepper.